rclone/rclone/docs/content/flags.md

       --gphotos-client-secret string                 Google Application Client Secret
       --gphotos-read-only                            Set to make the Google Photos backend read only.
       --gphotos-read-size                            Set to read the size of media items.
+      --gphotos-start-year int                       Year limits the photos to be downloaded to those which are uploaded after the given year (default 2000)
       --http-headers CommaSepList                    Set HTTP headers for all transactions --http-no-head                                 Don't use HEAD requests to find file sizes in dir listing --http-no-slash                                Set this if the site doesn't end directories with /